Pacific Matildas: Finding the women in the history of Pacific archaeology

 Research team leader

-Dr Emilie Dotte-Sarout is a DECRA Research Fellow at the UWA Faculty of Arts, Business, Law and Education.
+Dr Emilie Dotte-Sarout is a DECRA Research Fellow at UWA.
 She specialises in Pacific archaeology and the history of archaeology, and has been working as an archaeobotanist studying the relationship between people and their vegetal environment in Oceania.

 India Dilkes-Hall is a promising early career Australian archaeologist and current UWA PhD student.
 India is currently creating a database of published outputs by or about professional women archaeologists in the Pacific, and generating quantitative data about their representation in academia (i.e. citation rates and other patterns).